pat38webcrawler/webcrawler/README.md

 > **Note** : After reading again the instructions  it was not totally clear for me
 > if we need to compute the site map under the provided url or the full sitemap of the "root" site containing
-> the provided url, I choose to make it configurable (if full=true is provided in request parameter of the request
+> the provided url.
+Thus I choose to make it configurable (if full=true is provided in request parameter of the request
-> or ***full*** is provided as the last parameter of the wcclient).
-So for example if you provide
+> or ***full*** is provided as the last parameter of the wcclient then this option is activated).
+So for example
-> "https://mysite.com/foo", and  if you run :
+> if you provide "https://mysite.com/foo" as root url, and if you run :
 >
 > ~> wcclient localhost 8900 https://mysite.com/foo **full**
 >